RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 Copy the webhook signing secret output by this command into your backend `.env` file (`STRIPE_WEBHOOK_SECRET`).

 ---

+## CI/CD Implementation
+This section covers the automated CI/CD pipeline using Cloud Build triggers connected to GitHub.

+### Overview
+The CI/CD infrastructure automates the build and deployment process whenever changes are pushed to the repository.
+It consists of:

+**Artifact Registry:** A Docker repository (cloud-run-source-deploy) for storing container images.
+**Cloud Build Triggers:** Automated triggers that watch specific paths in the repository and execute the corresponding build configurations.

+### Steps
+**1. Connect Repository:** Ensure you have installed the "Cloud Build" GitHub App on your repository and connected it to your Google Cloud project.
+**2. Update `terraform.tfvars`:** You will need to add values for the new variables in your terraform.tfvars file (or pass them via command line):

+     github_owner     = "your-username"
+     github_repo_name = "your-repo-name"

 ## What To Do: A Deployment Guide for the AI Platform